-Why are you offering services for free?
+Why are you offering services for such a low price?

-During the first year of operation we will publish our budget.
 We aim to keep the fee as low as possible for the second and subsequent years – $8 per year.

 RASA is a not-for-profit group and its management team will receive no financial reward for their work.
 Indeed, all the costs incurred so far have been funded entirely by your management team.
 This has included the cost of air fares across Australia for important meetings and formal contact with the ACMA.

 Any revenue collected by RASA will be used solely to further the listed aims of the organisation, namely the representation and promotion of Amateur Radio in Australia.